Camino de Santiago, Day 4

 Church of Santiago

 Scott and I made our way back to the restaurant after our chores were finished.
 We sat in the plaza and enjoyed a snack of tapas.
 It was a delicious treat of bread layered with ham and peppers.
 Next, we went for a walk and found the Church of Santiago.
 There was no admission fee to enter, so we went into the church and sat quietly.
 The church was built in the 12th century and included a famous statue of the apostle St. James.
 It was hard to wrap my mind around how many pilgrims over the years had visited the church to see this statue.

 Suddenly we heard pouring rain!
 It was coming down in buckets.
 We ran up the cobblestone road, dodging the fast forming puddles along the way.
 Nothing was open due to siesta, so we were lucky to find a quiet restaurant which would serve us coffee and red wine.
 Yes, we had a cup of each.
 We sat out of the rain for a while and then finished exploring the town.

 Puente La Reina means “bridge of the Queen” and we saw the amazing bridge at the edge of town.
 Standing on the bridge took us back in time, to the days when the Knights Templar occupied the town.

 Later, as we got ready for dinner in our room, we remembered our laundry which was supposed to be drying on the balcony!
-It was dripping wet from the rain.
+It dripped puddles on the floor, wet from the rain.
 We used a towel to dry the clothes the best we could, but it didn’t help much and we knew we would be walking with wet clothes hanging from our backpacks the next day.

 Day 4: 16 miles and 6.5 hours of walking